-- Information-gathering: An information-gathering phase in which the team would hear from a wide range of Rhode Islanders engaged in the work of the early childhood system.
+- Information-gathering: An information-gathering phase in which the team heard from a wide range of Rhode Islanders engaged in the work of the early childhood system.
 The team hosted meetings, collected survey data, and conducted interviews; overall, the team talked to more than 70 people.
 Some of those people were consulted multiple times, and some people were involved in both individual interviews and group conversations.
-The Landscape Analysis summarizes the key points from those conversations, as distilled by the Foresight/Watershed team. - This report is not meant to be strictly a summary of those conversations, and so the Foresight/Watershed team used its judgment as to which comments to include and which to omit. - The Foresight/Watershed team promised the people it spoke to that their names would not be attached to specific ideas in this report, which is why all comments in this report are anonymous. - o A list of the stakeholders who participated in the process is included as Appendix A. - o A list of the public meetings held as part of the process is included as Appendix B. - Soliciting initial feedback: In late July and early August, the team solicited feedback on a draft summary.
-The goal was to build consensus within the Rhode Island early childhood community about the current conditions affecting providers and families. - Making recommendations: This draft report includes recommendations for potential next steps.
-Those recommendations are based on Rhode Island's current goals and conditions, and national best practices. - Engaging the community on the proposed recommendations: The team is hoping to spend October and November engaging with the Rhode Island early childhood community to hear reactions to the proposed recommendations; that feedback would then be incorporated into a final report to be issued in December.
+The Landscape Analysis summarizes the key points from those conversations, as distilled by the Foresight/Watershed team. - This report is not meant to be strictly a summary of those conversations, and so the Foresight/Watershed team used its judgment as to which comments to include and which to omit - The Foresight/Watershed team promised the people it spoke to that their names would not be attached to specific ideas in this report, which is why all comments in this report are anonymous. - o A list of the stakeholders who participated in the process is included as Appendix A. - A list of the public meetings held as part of the landscape analysis process is included as Appendix B. - Soliciting initial feedback: In late July and early August, the team solicited feedback on a draft summary.
+The goal was to build consensus within the Rhode Island early childhood community about the current conditions affecting providers and families. - Engaging the community on proposed recommendations: The team held numerous meetings in October and November to hear from stakeholders, and also offered a survey.
+The Foresight/Watershed team also participated in sessions hosted by the Early Learning Council to discuss recommendations for the Systems Analysis.

-The Foresight/Watershed team has sought to emphasize that its goal is to help the state have an informed conversation about -- and potentially to reach consensus on -- an approach to governance that will help it achieve its early childhood goals.
+Throughout the process the Foresight/Watershed team emphasized that its goal is to help the state have an informed conversation about -- and potentially to reach consensus on -- an approach to governance that will help it achieve its early childhood goals.
 Every possible option - including maintaining the current approach - comes with some significant costs; every possible option also has potential benefits, although those benefits may feel speculative.
-The team will maintain a focus on whether or not the state has built adequate capacity to serve its early childhood system, and will also address different possibilities for configuring that capacity.
-Those two issues are of course interrelated, and those connections will be explored more fully in future analyses to be conducted by the Foresight/Watershed team.
+The team tried to maintain a focus on whether or not the state has built adequate capacity to serve its early childhood system, and also to address different possibilities for configuring that capacity.